airbytehq/airbyte/airbyte-ci/connectors/base_images/README.md

 2. Open  `base_images/python/bases.py`.
 3. Make changes to the `AirbytePythonConnectorBaseImage`, you're likely going to change the `get_container` method to change the base image.
 4. Implement the `container` property which must return a `dagger.Container` object.
-5. *Recommended*: Add new sanity checks to `run_sanity_check` to confirm that the new version is working as expected.
+5. **Recommended**: Add new sanity checks to `run_sanity_check` to confirm that the new version is working as expected.
-6. Cut a new base image version by running `poetry run cut-new-version`.
+6. Cut a new base image version by running `poetry run generate-release`.
 You'll need your DockerHub credentials.

 It will:
   - Prompt you to pick which base image you'd like to publish.